-Regarding the funding gap for an optimal management scenario
+Regarding the financing gap for an optimal management scenario

-The funding gap for the 14 countries assessed under the optimal management scenario is estimated to be €475m if annual average investment costs are not taken into consideration.
-This gap amounts almost €700m if these investment costs are included.
-Current revenues only cover 12% of financial needs for Mediterranean MPAs as a whole (9% if investment costs are included).
+The financing gap for the 14 countries assessed under the optimal management scenario is estimated to be €475M per year if annual average investment costs are not taken into consideration.
+This gap amounts almost €700M per year if these investment costs are included.
+Current revenues only cover 8% of financing needs for Mediterranean MPAs as a whole (11% if investment costs are included).

-The funding gap for the EU countries assessed under the optimal management scenario is estimated to be €458m in 2014 (covered at 11% by current revenues in the same countries).
+The financing gap for the EU countries assessed under the optimal management scenario is estimated to be €458M in 2014 (needs (excluding investment) are covered at 10% by current revenues in these countries).

-The funding gap for the non-EU countries assessed under the optimal management scenario is estimated to be €17m in 2014 (covered at 8% by current revenues in the same countries).
+The financing gap for the non-EU countries assessed under the optimal management scenario is estimated to be $\in$ 17M in 2014 (needs (excluding investment) are covered at 15% by current revenues in these countries).

-Projections on resource mobilization over 2014-2020
+Projections on resource mobilisation over 2014-2020

-Three main assumptions underlined the projections up to 2020: firstly, the constant trend for national expenditures on Marine Protected Areas; secondly, estimation of the remaining financial resources from international cooperation; and finally, assessment of potential financial resources as a result of country negotiations for new funding from the GEF-6 and LIFE programs.
+These projections must take into account trend for national expenditures on Marine Protected Areas, financial resources from international cooperation and potential financial resources as a result of country negotiations for new funding from the GEF-6 and LIFE programs.

-These assumptions may be considered as a minimum level of resource mobilization at the national level.
-On the one hand, it is reasonable to expect an increased financial commitment from national governments that could devote more resources to Marine Protected Areas.
+It is reasonable to expect an increased financial commitment from national governments that could devote more resources to Marine Protected Areas.

 Moreover, progress in strengthening national institutional capabilities to attract the private sector in the development of multiples financial strategies for MPAs could also broaden the impetus of financial resources at the local and national level.

-On the other hand, it is reasonable to expect stronger national capacity that allows for cooperation between public entities and stakeholders in the negotiation process for requesting supplementary funding from international cooperation.
+Finally, increased cooperation between public entities and stakeholders from international cooperation, could improve the negotiation process for supplementary funding.

-Regarding funding gaps for the ideal management scenario
+Regarding financing gaps for the ideal management scenario

-The total funding gap for the ideal management scenario for the region amounts to €7.002bn.
-The funding gap for this scenario is estimated to €1.162bn for non-EU countries.
-The funding gap is estimated to about €5.839bn for EU countries.
-This estimate is mainly for the creation and effective management of 39,879 km2 of MPAs in Croatia, Cyprus, France, Greece, Italy, Slovenia, Spain in the EU, and Albania, Egypt, Monaco, Israel, Tunisia outside the EU.
+The total financing gap for the ideal management scenario for the region amounts to €7.002bn until 2020.
+The financing gap for this scenario is estimated to €1.162bn for non-EU countries.
+The financing gap is estimated to about €5.839bn for EU countries.
+This estimate is mainly for the creation and effective management of 49,000 km of MPAs in Croatia, Cyprus, France, Greece, Italy, Slovenia, Spain in the EU, and Albania, Egypt, Monaco, Israel, Tunisia outside the EU.